scuzzydude/asimov/asimov.md

 **The Foundation** is a Non-Governmental Organization (NGO).
 It may be decentralized, but it's not autonomous.
 It's an ideal, not an algorithm.

 Specifically, it is *The Foundation for the Appreciation of Human Genius*.
 The measure of that appreciation is in units of the digital currency **asimov**.
 This has a double meaning -- because for **asimov** to appreciate in value, humanity must appreciate the underlying works of genius.
 That means humanity -- especially our young -- needs exposure so they have the opportunity to appreciate the genius.
-The other sense is appreciation of the **asimov's** market value relative to other currencies over time.
+The other sense is appreciation of the market value of asimov relative to other currencies over time.

 **Asimov** is a digital currency minted by **The Foundation** and initially circulated in exchange for **scoot**. **Scoot** are a class of digital token representing **proportional responsibility** for artwork or a legacy of genius.